Scientific Name: Puccinia horiana Henn.

 Chrysanthemum White Rust (CWR) is a destructive disease of many chrysanthemum and related species.
 The infection is caused by a fungus called Puccinia horiana Henn.
 This disease has the potential to be extremely damaging to the commercial horticulture and florist industries if it becomes established in the United States.

 The disease originated in China and Japan, and eventually spread to Europe, Australia, South America and Africa.
 Introductions on CWR infected plants have occurred in both the U. S. and Canada.
 Fortunately, successful eradication treatments have prevented establishment, so far.
 The disease transfers from infected stock to healthy plants primarily by splashing water that contains infectious spores.
 CWR may also be spread to uninfected plants by contaminated soil, litter, dead leaves, gardening equipment, clothes, shoes, and hands.
-The infectious spores can survive on these types of contaminated objects for up to 8 weeks.
+The infectious spores can survive on these types of contaminated objects for up to eight weeks.

-Symptoms usually develop during cool, wet weather and typically appear 5 and 14 days following infection.
+Symptoms usually develop during cool, wet weather and typically appear five and 14 days following infection.
 Applications of fungicide or hot, dry weather can mask or significantly delay symptom development.
 Infected plants typically show symptoms on younger leaves and flower bracts, but symptoms can also occur on older leaves and petals.
-Visible symptoms include: small, dimpled white to yellow spots (up to 4mm wide) on the upper side of the leaf, spore-forming, buff to pink pustules form on the lower side of the leaf, turning white with age.
+Visible symptoms include: small, dimpled white to yellow spots (up to four mm wide) on the upper side of the leaf, spore-forming, buff to pink pustules form on the lower side of the leaf, turning white with age.

 Quarantine and Management